-To filter your results, enter your search criteria in any one or more of the text boxes that appear at the top of the list and press Enter.
-A screen similar to the one shown in Figure 15-9 appears.
+To filter your results, enter your search criteria in any one or more of the text boxes that appear at the top of the list, and press Enter.
+You can click the magnifier icon in the Details column to view a detailed report, as shown in Figure 16-8.